main

 Topics

-Lists topics with configuration details, partition data, and associated consumer groups.
+Lists topics with configuration details, partition data, and associated groups.

 Kafka Connect